ud-limabean/limabean/README.md

 #USDA Limabean Data Interface

-## Some Handy Links

-Based on [CakePHP](http://www.cakephp.org) - The rapid development PHP framework

 ## The project

 ### Toward a Better Bean: Improving genetic, genomic, breeding, and crop management resources for lima bean to benefit the Mid-Atlantic Region